Chris166/Auth-System/README.md

-# User Login System With Python
+# Auth System With Python
-This is Advanced User Login/Register system that is made with python.
+This is simple Auth system that stores the data in sqlite database.